marcosbustamantemateo/React-Typescript-Starter-Kit/README.md

 # React Typescript Starter Kit

 Tired of always doing the same to start a project?<br>
 This is for you!
-The perfect solution for starting React Typescript projects Include Menu with navigation
+The perfect solution for starting React Typescript projects<br>
+Include Menu with navigation

 Libraries: